mark-watson/haskell_book/manuscript/preface.md

 It is important for you to learn the basics of using *stack* before jumping into this book because I have set up all of the example programs using stack.

-The github repository for the examples in this book is [located here[are found on github](https://github.com/mark-watson/haskell_tutorial_cookbook_examples).
+The github repository for the examples in this book is located at [github.com/mark-watson/haskell_tutorial_cookbook_examples](https://github.com/mark-watson/haskell_tutorial_cookbook_examples).

 Many of the example listings for code examples are partial or full listing of files in my github repository.
 I show the file name, the listing, and the output.
 To experiment with the example yourself you need to load it and execute the main function; for example, if the example file is TestSqLite1.hs in the sub-directory Database, then from the top level directory in the git repository for the book examples you would do the following: